-Results of the analysis of occurrence outside the water temperature index ranges for American shad at Watt Ave and at the mouth of the American River from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. At both locations, the percent of months outside the two index ranges would be similar between the NAA and Alt 1A and Alt 1B.
-Results for Alt 2 would be similar to those of Alt 1.
-Results of Alt 3 would be predominantly similar to those of Alt 1, except that water temperatures in October of above normal and dry water years would be outside the 63°F to 77°F larvae, fry, and juvenile rearing and emigration index range 6.7% and 6.3% more often, respectively, under Alt 3 relative to the NAA.
+Results of the analysis of occurrence outside the water temperature index ranges for American shad at Watt Avenue and at the mouth of the American River from Appendix 11B, Table 11B-4 are presented in Appendix 11D, Table 11D-293 through Table 11D-296.
+At both locations, the percent of months outside the two index ranges would be similar between the NAA and Alternatives 1A and 1B.
+Results for Alternative 2 would be similar to those of Alternative 1.
+Results for Alternative 3 would be predominantly similar to those of Alternative 1, except that water temperatures in October of Above Normal and Dry Water Years would be outside the 63°F to 77°F larvae, fry, and juvenile rearing and emigration index range 6.7% and 6.3% more often, respectively, under Alternative 3 relative to the NAA.

-.
+Due to low frequency and magnitude of differences between each alternative and the NAA in exceedances above water temperature index values in the American River, they are not expected to be persistent enough to affect American shad at a population level.

 Delta